edgarsj/edockit/README.md

 ## Contributing

-Contributions are very welcome!
+Contributions are highly encouraged!
+The library needs more real-world testing to improve compatibility and robustness.
+In particular:

+1. Testing with ASiC-E containers from different European countries
+2. Bug reports with sample files (when possible)
+3. Feature requests for specific EU country implementations
+4. Documentation improvements

 If you encounter any issues, please open an issue on GitHub.

-If you find files that don't work with this library, please consider adding them as examples in your issue report (if possible), as this will help tremendously with debugging and improving compatibility.
+Including sample files with your issue report (if possible) will help tremendously with debugging and improving compatibility.

 ## License